spencermyoung513/probcal/README.md

 ## Overview

 We introduce **Conditional Congruence Error** (CCE), a novel metric for evaluating the fit of a probabilistic regression model.
-CCE uses conditional kernel mean embeddings to estimate the distance, at any point, between a model's learned predictive distribution and the true data-generating distribution at any point in the input space.
+CCE uses conditional kernel mean embeddings to estimate the distance, at any point, between a model's learned predictive distribution and the true data-generating distribution.
 CCE can even be evaluated on *unlabeled inputs*, enabling robust assessment of a model's reliability on novel, unseen data.

 ![Example high/low CCE values on unlabeled inputs](probcal/figures/artifacts/main_figure.png)